naheemolaniyan20/Super-quiz-app/README.md

 * Install the dependencies.
 * Run the command "npm start" to start the server on port 3000

-### Starting the Front-end
-* Install the dependencies as well.
-* Run the command "npm start" to start the server on port 3000
+### Main Files:
+* Navigate to src
+* Then to components
+* The two main files are Quiz.tsx and QuizQuestions.tsx

 ### Browser View
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.